Arrival & Check-In

 Open up the Arrival & Registration Map or refer to the Arrival & Registration Map below.

-Please allow 45-60 minutes to arrive, offload your kayak or SUP, park, register/check-in and launch your kayak/SUP.
+Please allow 45 minutes to arrive, offload your Kayak, SUP or Canoe, park, register/check-in and launch your Kayak/SUP/Canoe.
 We expect to have a limited number of volunteers to assist with offloading and launching.
 Check-in and registration opens at 9:30 AM.

-Once you have offloaded your kayak/SUP and parked, come to the Registration Table and check in.
-Anyone who has not registered will be able to register, however, we are limiting the number of Contestants to 100 in the Inaugural year and on-site Registration will cost $35.
+Once you have offloaded your Kayak/SUP/Canoe and parked, come to the Registration Table and check in.
+Anyone who has not registered on-line will be able to register on-site, however, we are limiting the number of Contestants to 125 and on-site Registration will cost $45.
 If you have preregistered, you still need to check in to get your Race Bib and to confirm that we have a signed Liability Waiver on file for you.
-On-line Registration closes at 9:00 AM on Friday, September 10, 2021.
+On-line Registration closes at 9:00 AM on Thursday, September 7, 2023.

-Following check-in, you will be able to launch your kayak/SUP and proceed out of the Basin and onto the Race Course.
+Following check-in, you will be able to launch your Kayak/SUP/Canoe and proceed out of the Basin and onto the Race Course.

 Race Starting Times

-It is very important that you allow time to arrive, offload your kayak/SUP, park, check-in/register, launch your kayak/SUP and get to the Starting Line by the time your race is scheduled to start.
+It is very important that you allow time to arrive, offload your Kayak/SUP/Canoe, park, check-in/register, launch your Kayak/SUP/Canoe and get to the Starting Line at least 5 minutes before the time your race is scheduled to start.
 Race starts will not be delayed.

 Open up the Race Course Map or refer to the Race Course Map below.

 The Race Course is from the Starting Line just outside of the High Street Landing basin (see Map), then south to a floating turning mark at the Hammerhead Crane (it's a big crane thing that looks just like the crane on the top of this page), then back north to the Finish Line (same as the Starting Line).